janus-tg/ML_heart_disease/Findings.md

 ### 1. Logistic Regression

+[Logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) is a statistical model that utilizes a logistic function to predict the outcome based on the parameters.
+In this case, we are using a binary logistic regression as the aim is to predict whether a person has heart disease (1) or is not (0).

 <img src = "/graphs/logReg.png" width = "500">
 <img src = "/accuracy/LR.png" width = "500">

 ### 2. Support Vector Machine (SVM)

+[SVM](https://en.wikipedia.org/wiki/Support_vector_machine) is essentially a classification algorithm.
+It takes the input and divides them using a hyperplane.
+This hyperplane is called the decision boundary.
+In this project, anything that falls into one side of the decision line is categorised as a person having heart disease (1) or is not having heart disease (0).

 <img src = "/graphs/svm.png" width = "500">
 <img src = "/accuracy/SVM.png" width = "500">